NateRickard/Xamarin.Cognitive.Speech/README.md

 The included PCL assembly is compiled against Profile 111, which is currently the same profile used for PCL-based Xamarin.Forms solutions.

+You must have a valid Bing Speech API subscription key.
+You can get a free trial key or create a permanent key in the [Bing Speech API portal](https://azure.microsoft.com/en-us/services/cognitive-services/speech/).

 ## Platform Configuration